skrub-data/skrub/doc/userguide_data_ops.rst

 ―――――――
 16

-Previews are eager computations on the current data, and as they are computed immediately they to spot errors early on:
+Previews are eager computations on the current data, and since they are computed immediately they can spot errors early on:

 >>> import pandas as pd
 >>> df = pd.DataFrame({"col": [1, 2, 3]})